How To Create To Do Lists In WordPress

 Show Added By

-Enabling this option (‘Yes’) lets you display which of your members has added an item to your to-do list.
+Enabling this option (‘Yes’) lets you display which users have added an item to your to-do list.

 Note: This setting only applies if ‘List View’ is set to ‘Group’.